 Unlike other suggestions on my list, this one is a bestselling fiction novel.
 It follows the story of a character named Joe who learns that giving is the secret to living a rich, full, and fulfilling life.
 If you’re looking to find more meaning in your business or personal life, I highly recommend this book.

-10. The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It by Michael E. Gerber
+10. The E Myth: Why Most Businesses Don’t Work and What to Do About It by Michael E. Gerber

 Best book for financial advisors who want to increase revenue

 Most of the advisors I work with know financial planning through and through, but they haven’t built their businesses in a way that is scalable or delivers the same quality of service to each client.
 The result is that they’re burned-out and unable to grow past a certain revenue.
 This book explains how to overcome that.

 The E Myth has sold over 5 million copies since publication and is listed on Amazon’s Best Seller list for small businesses.

 11. The LinkedIn Guide for Financial Advisors: Six Steps to Identify Qualified Prospects and Generate Referrals by Claire Akin